danielnbarbosa/simple_rl/README.md

 pip install gym box2d-py
 ```

-Then just select the algorithm you want to use and start training: `cd dqn; python run.py`
+Then just select the algorithm you want to use and start training: `./run.py ppo`

-When training finishes you can evaluate the model: `python run.py --eval`
+When training finishes you can evaluate the model: `./run.py ppo --eval`

-You can also run on other environments: `python run.py --env Acrobot-v1`
+You can also run on other environments: `./run.py ppo --env Acrobot-v1`

 ### Acknowledgements